maguszoldik/daily-organizer-generator/README.md

 ```
 npm run generate
 ```
-The result will be saved to `build/daily_organizer.pdf` by default.
+The result will be saved to `build/{filename}.pdf`, with `filename` generated from the translation module.

 Contribute
 ====